lisett_icon.jpg

 Not entirely - there are different types of afforestation projects based on various methodologies (a methodology is just a set of rules for how the project should be operated).

-The biggest afforestation methodologies currently used in the market are managed by Verra (read more about Verra and its role in the voluntary carbon markets here).
-They are usually referred to by the rather un-catchy code names AR-ACM003 and AR-ACM001 (you can read the methodologies on the Verra website, but be forewarned, it is rather dull reading!).
-Between them, these two methodologies account for 36 million credits (/tonnes of CO2 stored – roughly equivalent to the annual CO2 footprint of 6 million Europeans, or the entire country of Denmark).
-That represents 64% of all afforestation credits issued, ever.
+They are usually referred to by the rather un-catchy code names AR-ACM003, AR-ACM001 and VM0047 (you can read the methodologies on the Verra website, but be forewarned, it is rather dull reading!).
+Between them, these three methodologies account for 45 million afforestation carbon credits issued (/tonnes of CO2 stored – roughly equivalent to the annual CO2 footprint of almost 10 million Europeans, or the entire country of Serbia).
+That represents 63% of all afforestation carbon credits issued, ever.

 Does that mean the market supply is growing rapidly?

-Afforestation carbon credits issued per year.png
+Afforestation carbon credits issued per year

 How big is the afforestation carbon credit market in dollars/euros/yens?